creachadair/enumgen/README.md

 - The `Enum` method returns the name of the generated type.

-- The `Index` method returns the ordinal index of the enumerator (in the order of declararion within the values list, 0 denotes the zero enumerator).
+- The `Index` method returns the ordinal index of the enumerator (in the order of declaration within the values list, 0 denotes the zero enumerator).

 - The `Valid` method reports whether an enumerator is valid (non-zero).